keboola/connection-docs/manipulation/transformations/r/index.md

 {% endhighlight %}

 ## Development Tutorial

+> **Tip of the Day** Use the sandbox to check for naming/formatting issues.
+Create an RStudio sandbox with the same input mapping that your transformation will use.
+Then limit the number of rows you read in from the csv(s):
+`mydata <- read.csv("in/tables/mydata", nrows=500)`
+This will help catch annoying issues without having to run it with a full data load

 To develop and debug R transformations, you can replicate the execution environment on your local machine.
 To do so, [install R](https://cloud.r-project.org/), preferably the same version as us.
 It is also helpful to use an IDE, such as [RStudio](https://www.rstudio.com/products/rstudio/#Desktop).